QuentinRa/blog.quentinra.dev/tools/jetbrains/presentation/tips.md

-# Gimme free tips
+# Give me free tips

 [Go back](..#interface-presentation)

-You may add here tips that a lot of peoples may look, especially when this is a tip about the configuration of the IDE.
+You may add here tips that many people may look for, especially when this is a tip about the configuration of the IDE.

 <hr class="sl">